 If you somehow manage to get through that, next comes a lot of chats and tweaks to the business plan you pitched on the show.
 Lord Sugar lends a hand here, but, as in Alana’s case, Claude Littner might be involved in some of these discussions too.

 And once that’s finally all out the way?
 You’re ready to roll: two months after Christmas you start implementing your plan.
-“One day Sugar just says, ‘OK, let’s get on with it.” says Alana.
+“One day Sugar just says, ‘OK, let’s get on with it.” said Alana.

 You’ll be under a lot of media scrutiny